Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/27_RFID.rst

 Before writing code, we need to import the library needed.

-Click “Add .ZIP Library...” and then find RFID.zip in libraries folder (this folder is in the folder unzipped form the ZIP file we provided).
+Click "Add .ZIP Library..." and then find RFID.zip in libraries folder (this folder is in the folder unzipped form the ZIP file we provided).
 This library make it easy to operate RFID module.

 This sketch will read the unique ID number (UID) of the card, recognize the type of the card and display the